Conflict is probably unavoidable when you’re working with others.

 But as a leader, you are likely to devote more of your time to things like profitability and deadlines than conflict resolution.

 Mediators must act responsibly to be respected.
-Leadership is a major responsibility that involves developing and guiding the full potentialities, teams, and the organization.
+Leadership is a major responsibility that involves developing and guiding the full potential of teams and the organization.

 Effective mediation skills are a key tool for any leader.
 And yet this business skill has been taught to few: